-In September 2017, we entered into a lease agreement for approximately 150,000 square feet of office space that is currently being constructed in Boston, Massachusetts.
-The term of the lease will commence upon the landlord's substantial completion of our premises and will expire on the thirteenth anniversary of commencement, with an option to renew for up to an additional ten years.
+In September 2017, we entered into a lease agreement for approximately 150,000 square feet of office space in Boston, Massachusetts.
+The term of the lease commenced upon the landlord's substantial completion of our premises in the second quarter of 2018 and will expire on the thirteenth anniversary of commencement, with an option to renew for up to an additional 10 years.
 Although we will not legally own the premises, due to our involvement during the construction period, we are deemed to be the owner of the portion of the building that we will lease based on applicable accounting guidance for build-to-suit leases.
-Accordingly, the landlord's costs of constructing the facility during the construction period are required to be capitalized, as a non-cash transaction, offset by a corresponding facility lease obligation in our consolidated balance sheet.
-The landlord's construction of the building is in process and is expected to be completed during the second quarter of 2018.
-As of March 31, 2018 and December 31, 2017, we recorded a construction-in-process asset of \$83.0 and \$64.1. respectively, inclusive of the landlord's costs as well as additional costs incurred by us, and an offsetting facility lease obligation of \$68.7 and \$59.6, respectively, associated with our relative portion of the building in our consolidated balance sheet.
+Accordingly, the landlord's costs of constructing the facility during the construction period are required to be capitalized, as a non-cash transaction, offset by a corresponding facility lease obligation in our condensed consolidated balance sheets.

+Construction of the facility was completed and the building was placed into service in the second quarter 2018.
+As of June 30, 2018 and December 31, 2017, our total facility lease obligation was \$81.0 and \$59.6, respectively, within facility lease obligation on our condensed consolidated balance sheets.